AzureInterface/azure-infrastructure-class/Monday/Lab1/README.md

-# Lab1 - Installing Azure tools, Microsoft Azure SDK for .NET, and Github for Windows
+# Lab1 - Installing Azure tools and Github for Windows

 * Use the Web Platform installer to install Microsoft Azure PowerShell
 * (Optional) Install Github for Windows and clone the AzureInterface repository.
 Note: you'll need an email address to sign up.
 You can use your own or register a throw away account with minimal hassle at protonmail.com